 Easier data retrieving with EHR

 The data exchange is difficult with paper records.
 What is so great about the EHR is that the information is far more organized and easily shareable.
 Communication is faster and better.
-The patients are no more required to visit the laboratories to get the test reports, electronic availability of the results is saving time and efforts.
+The patients are no more required to visit the laboratories to get the test reports, electronic availability of the results is saving time and effort.

 EHR is a tool to deliver medical treatment quick and safe

-Digital formation of records enables information to be used and shared over a secure system.
+The digital formation of records enables information to be used and shared over a secure system.
 It’s the electronic folder containing all the digital archives.
-This information is formatted digitally so it can be use-able by an information system to do things like tracking care with statistic and graphs, to issue warnings and reminders and overall the system facilitates communication.
+This information is formatted digitally so it can be useable by an information system to do things like tracking care with statistics and graphs, issue warnings and reminders, and overall the system facilitates communication.

 Improved quality measures

 To address quality and safety, certified EHR is able to automatically generate quality measures.
-This enables health care professionals to more easily standardized performance.
-EHR also helps the provider meet the quality measures targets using quality and safety alerts, reminders, patient registries and directories of patients who may share the given diagnosis.
+This enables healthcare professionals to more easily standardized performance.
+EHR also helps the provider meet the quality measures targets using quality and safety alerts, reminders, patient registries, and directories of patients who may share the given diagnosis.

 The widespread use of EHR has improved the health care system.
 Now healthcare providers are realizing the benefits of population health management through EHRs.
 EHR systems are compiling a richer set of data universally available at any time and any place.

-Patient’s health care history is more organized
+The patient’s health care history is more organized

 Standardized electronic healthcare data help public health care programs to keep pace with this faster and ever-increasing information load.
 It can reduce the need for data entry and save time.
 It can facilitate the reuse of information and analysis of that information.
 Most of all, managing patient history is easier with EHR.